vintasoftware/django-react-boilerplate/README.md

 `make test someapp.tests.test_views`

 ### Adding new pypi libs
-Add the libname to either requirements.in or dev-requirents.in, then either upgrade the libs with `make upgrade` or manually compile it and then,  install.
+Add the libname to either `requirements.in` or `dev-requirements.in`, then either upgrade the libs with `make upgrade` or manually compile it and then,  install.
 `pip-compile requirements.in > requirements.txt` or `make upgrade`
 `pip install -r requirements.txt`